yueguoguo/yueguoguo.github.io/_posts/2023-12-13-domain-driven-development.md

 The nature of *business-to-tech* translation is to convert the plain language that describes a business problem into a technical prototype or implementation.
-Usually a program manager, product manager, or product owner severs as the middle-layer to translate such requirements.
+Usually a **knowledgeable human expert** such as program manager, product manager, or product owner severs as the middle-layer to translate such requirements.
 From the above examples of the two basic software components in a domain-specific application, it can be observed that, *although the two components, data query and front-end API, are correlated in the same domain, but they require different process to translate the business-domain descriptions to the technical domain specifications, i.e., data model and OpenAPI specifications.* One of the possible solutions is to implement an interface by using a generic programming language with the wrapped object-oriented classes to describe these components that serve at different layers in different domains.
-However, finding a universal yet effective approach is challenging - the process of involving the business and technical teams for iteratively completing and refining the translation is time-consuming.
+However, finding a universal yet effective approach to translation is challenging - the process of involving the business and technical teams for iteratively completing and refining the translation is time-consuming.

 The [large language model